themill/wiz/doc/definition.rst

 .. note::

     Only one namespace per definition can be setup at this point.
-An hyphen can be used in the namespace if necessary (e.g. "A-B::foo").
+A hyphen can be used in the namespace if necessary (e.g. "A-B::foo").

 .. _definition/description: